Đề số 9 ôn thi Anh Chuyên vào 10 CNN

 • The way we do it is, whichever side comes up short, that side foots the bill for renting the basketball court.

-• The losers obviously expects the winners to pay for the hire of the basketball court.
+• The losers obviously expect the winners to pay for the hire of the basketball court.

-• With us it's the winners, not the losers who have to picks up the tab for the hire of the basketball court.
+• With us it's the winners, not the losers, who have to pick up the tab for the hire of the basketball court.

 • If our side is defeated, then we will have to spend money on hiring the basketball court.